Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 ## ANALYSIS TECHNIQUE

 1. Begin by cleansing the skin with a very mild, nonfoaming, fragrance-free cleanser using cool, wet cotton pads.
 Using sponges or other implements may cause a friction reaction in extremely sensitive skin.
-Redness during the very beginning of treatment is a surefi re symptom of sensitive skin.
+Redness during the very beginning of treatment is a surefire symptom of sensitive skin.
 Skin that turns red from friction or the slightest touch or scrape is called dermatographic (literally, “skin-writing”).
 Persons with dermatographic skin experience hivelike swelling from slight scratches from an activity as simple as carrying a cardboard box if the edges of the box lightly scrape the arms.
 These same people are likely to experience swelling and redness from common skin care practices such as mechanical exfoliation (brushing or scrubs), microdermabrasion, extraction, waxing, hardening masks, and other physical or mechanical skin treatment techniques.
 All physical treatments previously listed should be avoided as much as possible on these clients.
 2. Remove all traces of makeup and cleanser.
 Do not tone the skin.
 Toning before analysis may distort the true appearance of the skin and lead to an error in the analysis procedure.
 3. Using your magnifying lamp, look carefully at all areas of the skin.
 Sensitive skin generally has a pink tone and may have red areas or red or pink splotches or blotchiness.
 It may have telangiectasias, or distended red capillaries, also known as couperose (Figure 13-3) Not all clients with telangiectases are

 FIGURE 13-3 Telangiectasias.